Sant'Antonio di Gallura

-Sant'Antonio di Gallura (Gallurese: Sant' Antòni, Sant' Antòni de Calanzànos) is a municipality in the Province of Gallura North-East Sardinia in the Italian region Sardinia, located about 200 km north of Cagliari and about 20 km northwest of Olbia.
-Sant'Antonio di Gallura borders the following municipalities: Arzachena, Calangianus, Luras, Olbia, Telti.
+Sant'Antonio di Gallura (Sant'Antòni de Calanzànos, Sant'Antoni di Gaddhura) is a comune (municipality) in the Province of Gallura North-East Sardinia in the autonomous island region of Sardinia in Italy, located about 200 km north of Cagliari and about 20 km northwest of Olbia.
+It has 1,432 inhabitants.

 The economy is based on agriculture, animal husbandry and production of cork.
-People move seasonally to the nearby Arzachena and Olbia to work in touristic structures.
+People move seasonally to nearby Arzachena and Olbia to work in touristic structures.

+Sant'Antonio di Gallura borders the municipalities of Arzachena, Calangianus, Luras, Olbia, and Telti.

+Demographics

+As of 2026, the population is 1,432, of which 49.3% are male, and 50.7% are female.
+Minors make up 12.3% of the population, and seniors make up 27.4%.

+Immigration

+As of 2025, immigrants make up 9.6% of the total population.
+The 5 largest foreign countries of birth are Romania, Morocco, France, Pakistan, and Argentina.